-- are printed by CreateSpace, a well-known print-on-demand (POD) company and subsidiary of Amazon.com,
+- are printed by Kindle Direct Publishing (KDP), a print-on-demand (POD) company and subsidiary of Amazon.com,

 - carry the logo of the Peace Corps Writers imprint,

 - are sold through Amazon.com,

-- are featured on Peace Corps Writers with an announcement of publication in addition to listing in “New Books by Peace Corps Writers,” an interview with the author(s), and a review, should you choose to have them.
+- are featured on Peace Corps Worldwide with an announcement of publication in addition to listing in “New Books by Peace Corps Writers,” an interview with the author(s), and a review, should the authors choose to have them.

-Your book need not be about the Peace Corps, your Peace Corps experience, or be set overseas in the country where you served.
+Books need not be about the Peace Corps, the author’s Peace Corps experience, or be set overseas in the country where served.

 Books by the family and friends of PCVs are also welcome to submit proposals if the subject matter of the book is focused on the experience of a Volunteer or the Peace Corps.

 For your book to be published under the Peace Corps Writers imprint

 For your book to become part of this publishing venture, one chapter of your manuscript and a short description of the book must first be submitted to the manager of the PCW imprint, Marian Beil, at firstname.lastname@example.org for acceptance.